Emanem/linux-hunter/README.md

 ## Supported Versions

+* 15.21.00 - **This new version of the game has modified memory patterns holding players' names and damage values hence this utility is only partially working.
+No fix has been planned as of now**
 * 15.11.01 - Fully Supported
 * 15.11.00 - Fully Supported (this is deprecated by CAPCOM)
 * 15.10.00 - Fully Supported (this is deprecated by CAPCOM)